Tetbury and District U3A - Photography Notepad

 Sharpness, 25th March - CANCELLED

 Despite the recent dire weather, the day was nice - cold, clear and dry with quite a bit of blue sky.
-6 of us managed to make it in 2 cars and we spent 2 hours wandering around the victorian graveyard; this provided many opportunities for creative shots and an ideal location to hone camera skills with each other's help.
-This was followed by a coffee in the excelent coffee shop on site (strange but true - they hold weddings on site as well) and everyone said that it had been a good trip with a couple of people saying they would be returning.
+6 of us managed to make it in 2 cars and we spent 2 hours wandering around the Victorian graveyard; this provided many opportunities for creative shots and an ideal location to hone camera skills with each other's help.
+This was followed by a coffee in the excellent coffee shop on site (strange but true - they hold weddings on site as well) and everyone said that it had been a good trip with a couple of people saying they would be returning.

 Meeting at the Railway Carriage, 29th Jan 2020